 The Quality Problem: They Completely Suck

-Let's completely ignore the massive ethical violations, the terrifying data brokering, and the malware for a second.
-Even if you completely ignore the threat model, free VPNs are fundamentally terrible at actually being a VPN.
+Put aside the data selling and the malware for a second.
+Even on the pure basics, free VPNs are just bad at being VPNs.

 - Miserable Speeds: Since they aren't directly making monthly revenue off you, they absolutely will not invest millions of dollars in highly expensive 10Gbps server racks.
 They cram thousands of users onto cheap, low-end virtual servers.
 The result?
 Your gigabit home connection gets heavily throttled down to dial-up speeds.
 Buffering a 1080p YouTube video becomes an incredibly frustrating physical workout.